rabbitmq/rabbitmq-website/site/quorum-queues.md

 ### <a id="memory-limit" class="anchor" href="#memory-limit">Configuring Per Queue Memory Limit</a>

-It is possible to limit the amount of memory each quorum queue will use for its log and related book keeping tables.
+It is possible to limit the amount of memory each quorum queue will use for the part of its log that is kept in memory.
 This is done using a couple of [optional queue arguments](/queues.html#optional-arguments) that are best configured using a [policy](/parameters.html#policies).

- * `x-max-in-memory-length` can be used to specify a limit as a number of messages.
+ * `x-max-in-memory-length` sets a limit as a number of messages.
 Must be a positive integer.
- * `x-max-in-memory-bytes`: can be used to specify a limit in bytes.
+ * `x-max-in-memory-bytes`: sets a limit as the total size of message bodies (payloads), in bytes.
 Must be a positive integer.

 ## <a id="limitations" class="anchor" href="#limitations">Limitations</a>